sophieM03/git-workshop/README.md

 3. You can give more information in the description if necessary.

-4. Add a *Quality Insurance* scenario in the description which indicate precisely the steps to check if your feature is valid or no.
+4. Add a *Quality Assurance* (QA) scenario in the description which indicate precisely the steps to check if your feature is valid or no.

 ```